 The choice is not an easy one to make.
 The best thing to dobefore buying one is to actually go out to the shop, hold the cameras, do some trial shots and see what you are comfortable with.
 A good photographer with the correct exposure settings can make wonders with even a phone camera.

-While having a casual talk over a cup of coffee, one renowned IAS officer and an avid photographer quoted, “Choosing between Canon and Nikon is as difficult as choosing a life partner – once you are married, you have to live with it the entire life.”
+While having a casual talk over a cup of coffee, one renowned IAS officer and an avid photographer quoted, “Choosing between Canon and Nikon is as difficult as choosing a life partner – once you are married, you have to live with it.”